- Lowenstein Clinic

 Can I do more than one Multidisciplinary Academic Program?

-You can apply for admission to more than one Multidisciplinary Academic Program.
-However, if you are accepted into more than one Program, you will probably have to select one Program in which to participate.
-Because of limited space in the Programs, the Programs’ demands and potentially competing requirements, students will generally not be able to complete more than one Multidisciplinary Academic Program.
+You can apply for admission to more than one Multidisciplinary Academic Program (MAP), but if you are accepted into multiple MAPs, you will probably have to select one in which to participate.
+Because of limited space in the Programs, the Programs’ demands, and potentially competing requirements, students will generally not be able to complete more than one Multidisciplinary Academic Program.

 Can I apply in the fall of junior year?